-If this request is approved by the regional manager, in consultation with the service coordinator, this will be noted on the medicine administration form and the parent and child will be informed.
+If this request for the child to self-administer is approved by the regional manager, in consultation with the service coordinator, this will be noted on the medicine administration form and the parent and child will be informed.
 Alternatively, if the request is determined to pose a higher than acceptable risk, the parent of the child will be contacted and as per our Acceptance and Refusals of Authorisation policy and this request will not be approved.